logangraham/insight/README.md

 Then run `streamlit run app.py`, type in your query, and hit cmd/ctrl+enter.

+Alternatively, you can use the manifest and Procfile to push to your PaaS platform.

+You'll need the metadata (`metadata.json`) and embedding (`doctensor.pt`) files.
+Ask me :)

 ## 🔗 Links

 `DistilBERT` model taken from [this 🤗 Hugging Face repo](https://huggingface.co/distilbert-base-uncased).

 `SciBERT` model taken from [this 🤗 Hugging Face repo](https://huggingface.co/allenai/scibert_scivocab_uncased).

 ## ✔️ TODO

 Improve retrieval performance